Tight end position has undergone quite an evolution in NFL

 Most of the NFL’s prolific receiving tight ends were drafted after the first round.

 Gronkowski, Zach Ertz, Hunter Henry, Dallas Goedert and Mike Gesicki were second-rounders.
-Kittle, Kelce and Mark Andrews went in the third, Dalton Schultz in the fourth and Darren Waller in the sixth.
+Kelce and Mark Andrews went in the third, Kittle in the fifth, Dalton Schultz in the fourth and Darren Waller in the sixth.

 “I think you want guys that are dynamic but it’s also sure nice to be able to put your hand in the ground and be a friend to the running back and not just the quarterback,” Jeremiah said.